SirYancy/pubsub/README.md

 To run the server:

-`$ sudo ./communicate_server`
+`$ sudo ./communicate_server server_port registry_server_ip registry_server_port`

-This starts the server.
+This starts the server and connec to the registry server with registry_server_ip and registry_server_port.
+There is a simple user interface for our group server where user can select 1 to get the registered server list from the registry server and 2 to deregister from the registry server and quit.

 For each client, a separate terminal window in the same directory is used.
 To start it,

 `$ ./communicate_client localhost  //or ip of server`